-This topic contains 10 replies, has 6 voices, and was last updated by Anonymous Anonymous 3 years ago.
+- This topic has 10 replies, 6 voices, and was last updated 6 years, 8 months ago by Anonymous Anonymous.

 Juliet, welcome to sobriety!
 It’s a gift that is well worth the effort it takes to get and keep.
 Go ahead and post anyway you want.
 All new posts show up on the site’s main page.
 Usually get a new thread for new topics or discussions.

 This is a great place to get the support you are seeking.
 Just like those before us helped us out, we gladly help the newcomer.
 You’ll find that helping others helps you stay sober.

 Looking forward to reading your posts!
 Tom G.April 16, 2016 at 10:41 pm #4037Hugh EParticipant

 Thanks once again, I’m still sober -but of course the weekends present much temptation ..April 18, 2016 at 11:44 pm #4038Anonymous AnonymousParticipant